Component Polymorphism in React

 Did you find this article valuable?

-Support Anurag by becoming a sponsor.
+Support Anurag's Blog by becoming a sponsor.
 Any amount is appreciated!